 A bit of clarification

 I want to clarify here.
 By this time I had been a nurse for 13 years.
-Probably the last 8 years of that career I had worked as a Critical Care nurse.
-I handled all kinds of stressful situations and cared for some very sick, dying, or injured people with monitors, intravenous medicines that could kill them if I made a mistake.
-I worked with plenty of doctors and got along with them.
+Probably the last 8 years of that part of my career I worked as a Critical Care nurse.
+I handled all kinds of stressful situations and cared for very sick, dying, or injured people with monitors, and intravenous medicines that could kill them if I made a mistake.
+I worked with many doctors and got along with them.
 I was also one of only three in my unit who passed the Critical Care Registered Nurse certification!
 I was and am intelligent!!

 My metamorphosis began

 One day a doctor with a long history of rudeness and impatience incorrectly accused me in front of our patient of doing something wrong.
 I did not respond until we got back to the desk and I informed him he was misjudging the situation and should not have made a scene in front of my patient!

 Wow!
 Then I asked myself, “If I could stand up for myself to this doctor, hold a Critical Care Unit position for many years, why couldn’t I stand up to my husband!
 Why did I think I was stupid!!??”

 Finally I began to “draw the line in the sand.”
 I chose my responses to my husbands accusations more times and chose to “duck” on minor things.
 But as my confidence and self assurance began to grow, I ducked less and less.
 I was striving for my self esteem!!